“Molly, it’s me, Sean. Are you there?”

 “I’ve got it.”

 “The files should tell you everything you need to know.
 Do a massive analysis of them, there’s a common thread there and I think it involves a lot more than the Senator’s reelection campaign.
 Tag all proper nouns, and tabulate all names associated with them.
 I’m betting that the top three or four names will hold the key.
 I’m in a hospital in Virginia.
 They’re going to move me somewhere else tomorrow.
 Try to get that information out before I disappear.
-Make it seem as if it is coming from a hacker or Wikileaks, but just get it out.”
+Make it seem as if it is coming from a hacker or Wikileaks if you have to, but just get it out.”

 “Will do.
 Billy’s body is in the Seattle morgue, ID’d as yours, we’re working on getting dental records to end that cover-up as well.”